alecks/infpi/README.md

 `infpi` is a script for the University of Edinburgh's [DICE](https://computing.help.inf.ed.ac.uk/what-is-dice) system that makes installing programs from a tarball easier.
 The `pi` stands for 'program installer' rather than 'package manager' because it doesn't manage versioning, dependencies, uninstallation of programs, or anything really other than installation.

+It can currently install programs from a tarball, support for `.deb` isn't implemented yet.

 ## Installation

 This command creates your `~/.local` directory where per-user programs are stored, installs infpi to that directory and makes it executable.